-In perfect condtion, Dutch delivered Rolex Lady-Datejust 26 mm in steel Oyster with a mother of pearl dial from 11-05-2006 complete with box and papers.
+In perfect condtion, Dutch delivered Rolex Lady-Datejust 26 mm in steel Jublee with white diamondl dial from 25-12-2007 complete with box and papers.
 Condition: Pre-owned Delivery country: NL Complications: Date + second-hand Calendrium: Date Calendrium: Date Case diameter: 26mm Case material: Steel/Gold Metal weight: 3.52 Metal content: 18 krt.
-Dial colour: White mop Dial markers: Roman Movement: Automatic Strap type: Steel Buckle type: Folding clasp Water resistance: 100m Glass: Sapphire glass Original box: Yes Papers: Yes
+Dial colour: White Dial markers: Diamond Movement: Automatic Strap type: Steel Buckle type: Folding clasp Water resistance: 100m Glass: Sapphire glass Original box: Yes Papers: Yes Year: 2007

 Shipping on stock watches which start with the reference OW is free within the UK and have a delivery time of 1-5 days.